josh-collinsworth/joco-sveltekit/src/lib/content/posts/childlike-and-childish.md

 I've long since given up on anything ever being bad enough for Trump's supporters, not just because the past several years have been a nonstop parade of egregiously escalating offenses, but because they'd have to actually care about the rules first.
 They'd have to give a shit about the other people they share this society with, who own it every bit as much as they do.
 They'd have to stop being the main character; stop being the only ones the rules _don't_ apply to.
 And if they were going to do that—if they were even _capable_ of that—it would've happened a long time ago.

+None of it makes sense.
+None of it is _supposed_ to make sense.
+That's not the game they're playing.

 _The rules are for you; winning is for me._

 ---